Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 • Fixed allergies are sensitivities that occur whenever a food is eaten regardless of the time span between contacts.

-1. Experimentation.
-Going on an elimination diet (fasting, or consuming foods which have a low allergic rate such as rice, lamb, cabbage) for 4-7 days until symptoms clear.
-Reintroducing foods one at a time may point to the culprit.
+• Experimentation.
+This means going on an elimination diet (fasting, or consuming foods which have a low allergic rate such as rice, lamb, cabbage) for 4-7 days until symptoms clear, then reintroducing foods one at a time may point to the culprit.
 An elimination diet can be accurate, but difficult at the same time.

-2. Food allergy testing.
+• Blood test.
 Recent improvements in laboratory techniques have made blood testing more reliable.
-Costs for the tests run from $130.00 to $300.00 for 90+ foods, but can be a valuable and time-saving approach.
+These tests commonly test for between a few and 200 foods and, though slightly more expensive, can be a valuable and time-saving approach.

 Good Laboratories for this kind of testing include: